sinkov/tictoc/README.md

-# This repo contains accomplished assignments (Jupyter notebooks) in Data Visualization

-# 1) Mid-term group project 'What makes Tic-Toc videos popular'?
+# Mid-term group project 'What makes Tic-Toc videos popular'?
 Students — working in groups — are supposed:

 1. to familiarize with the [TikTok Trending